 Trevor Noah talking about mass shootings

 After the Las Vegas shooting in 2017, Noah focused this particular monologue on how people say that “it isn’t the time to be talking about guns.”
 In this clip, you would see some news outlets who have invited people on their programs that say that the incident was not “the time and place for a political debate,” as the issue of gun control was raised time and again.
 Noah argues that if people say that an incident like a mass shooting is not the time to talk about gun control, then the country would never have a conversation about it.

-He cites examples of how if there are plane crashes, people talk about plane safety immediately, or when a bridge disintegrates, people talk about infrastructure right away.
+He cites examples of how when there are plane crashes, people talk about plane safety immediately, or when a bridge disintegrates, people talk about infrastructure right away.
 He also emphasises how if there’s a mass shooting, the conversation is always framed towards everything else but guns: Is it because the shooter is Muslim or black?
 Is it mentally ill people?
 Is it because of white nationalists?